arcadianlyric/AppliedML_AgenticAI_MLOps/README.md

 - **AgenticGEM DataDrift AutoRetrainer** applies agentic decision-making to production ads ranking: a LangGraph state machine evaluates drift reports and decides whether to retrain, skip, or escalate.
 - **RS ColdStart GraphRAG LLM** uses multimodal retrieval and graph reasoning to solve cold-start recommendation problems.
 - **Movie RecSys** demonstrates offline, nearline, and online recommendation serving with hybrid ranking and fallbacks.
+- **RecSys_OBD** benchmarks six off-policy evaluation estimators against verified ground truth on a real e-commerce logging dataset, finding a bias-variance crossover that yields a data-scale-dependent estimator selection rule, and uses a ground-truthed synthetic stress test to establish exactly when position-bias correction helps versus adds noise — the evaluation discipline a ranking policy needs before it ships.

 These projects make the portfolio broader than biomedicine while preserving the same core thesis: production AI requires lifecycle engineering, not isolated models.